-At January 31, 2010, we held a total of \$216 million in municipal auction rate securities.
+At April 30, 2010, we held a total of \$198 million in municipal auction rate securities.
 We estimate the fair values of these securities based on a discounted cash flow model that we prepare.
-See Note 2 to the financial statements in Item 1 for more information.
-Based on the maturities of the underlying securities and the put option described below, we classified \$127 million of these securities as short-term investments and \$89 million of these securities as long-term investments on our balance sheet at that date.
-All of the municipal auction rate securities we held at January 31, 2010 were rated A or better by the major credit rating agencies and 84% were collateralized by student loans guaranteed by the U.S. Department of Education.
+See Note 2 to the financial statements in Part I, Item 1 for more information.
+Based on the maturities of the underlying securities and the put option described below, we classified \$110 million of these securities as short-term investments and \$88 million of these securities as long-term investments on our balance sheet at that date.
+All of the municipal auction rate securities we held at April 30, 2010 were rated A or better by the major credit rating agencies and 83% were collateralized by student loans guaranteed by the U.S. Department of Education.
 These securities are long-term debt instruments that are intended to provide liquidity through a Dutch auction process that resets the applicable interest rate at pre-determined intervals, typically every 35 days.
 Due to a decrease in liquidity in the global credit markets, in February 2008 auctions began failing for the municipal auction rate securities we held.
 Regularly scheduled auctions for these securities have generally continued to fail since that time.
 When these auctions initially failed, higher interest rates for many of the securities went into effect in accordance with the terms of the prospectus for each security.
-As of January 31, 2010, we had received all interest payments in accordance with the contractual terms of these securities.
+As of April 30, 2010, we had received all interest payments in accordance with the contractual terms of these securities.

-In August 2008 the broker-dealers for our municipal auction rate securities announced settlements under which they may provide liquidity solutions, or purchase, the auction rate securities held by their institutional clients.
-On November 4, 2008 we accepted an offer from UBS AG (UBS), one of the broker-dealers for our municipal auction rate securities, that gives us the option to sell UBS a total of \$127 million in municipal auction rate securities at par value at any time during a two-year period beginning June 30, 2010.
+On November 4, 2008 we accepted an offer from UBS AG (UBS), one of the broker-dealers for our municipal auction rate securities, that gives us the option to sell UBS a total of \$110 million in municipal auction rate securities at par value at any time during a two-year period beginning June 30, 2010.
 The offer also gives UBS the discretion to buy any or all of these municipal auction rate securities from us at par value at any time.
 To date UBS has not purchased any of these securities from us.
 We currently intend to exercise our option to sell UBS all of these municipal auction rate securities at par value in accordance with the terms of the offer within the next twelve months.
 We continue to have counter-party risk associated with UBS.